alferov/pure-swap/readme.md

 ```
 ## API
 ### `pureSwap(data, indexToSwap, indexToBeSwapped)`
-Pure function to swap the position of two elements in the array
+A pure function to swap the position of two elements in the array

 #### Parameters
 - **Array** `array`: An array of data